Chalarangelo/30-seconds-of-code/snippets/useSSR.md

 tags: hooks,effect,state,memo,intermediate
 ---

-A hook that checks if the code is running on the browser or the server.
+Checks if the code is running on the browser or the server.

 - Create a custom hook that returns an appropriate object.
-- Use `typeof window`, `window.document` and `window.document.createElement` to check if the code is running on the browser.
+- Use `typeof window`, `window.document` and `Document.createElement()` to check if the code is running on the browser.
-- Use the `React.useState()` hook to define the `inBrowser` state variable.
+- Use the `useState()` hook to define the `inBrowser` state variable.
-- Use the `React.useEffect()` hook to update the `inBrowser` state variable and clean up at the end.
+- Use the `useEffect()` hook to update the `inBrowser` state variable and clean up at the end.
-- Use the `React.useMemo()` to memoize the return values of the custom hook.
+- Use the `useMemo()` hook to memoize the return values of the custom hook.

 ```jsx
 const isDOMavailable = !!(